What will this policy do?

 What consultation have we done on this issue?

 There was no specific consultation on this issue in the First Conversation consultation.

 What alternatives did we consider?

-1. No release of Green Belt or additional allocation outside the existing Campus. – This alternative is not the preferred approach, as it would not respond to the needs of the campus.
+1. No release of or additional allocation outside the existing Campus. – This alternative is not the preferred approach, as it would not respond to the needs of the campus.

-2. A larger land release reflecting the proposal by the Cambridge Biomedical Campus (referred to as Cambridge South) – This alternative is not the preferred approach, due to the level of harm to green belt, landscape and biodiversity.
+2. A larger land release reflecting the proposal (referred to as Cambridge South) by a group of landowners with the support of the Cambridge Biomedical Campus – This alternative is not the preferred approach, due to the level of harm to , landscape and biodiversity.

 Supporting evidence studies and topic papers

 - : Topic paper 1: Strategy

 - Housing and Employment Land Availability Assessment (2021)

 - Policy 14: Areas of Major Change and – general principles